-Not applicable as the designated Benchmark is a broad market index which is not aligned with the environmental and/or social characteristics promoted by the Financial Product.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Not applicable as the designated indices composing the Comparison Portfolio are broad market indices which are not aligned with the environmental and/or social characteristics promoted by the Financial Product.